-Olympic Provisions, Portland’s ever-expanding salumi empire, dreamed up several versions of the European classic to match its signature line of cured meats.
+Olympia Provisions, Portland’s ever-expanding salumi empire, dreamed up several versions of the European classic to match its signature line of cured meats.
 In keeping with the company’s international charcuterie theme, each chocolate salami emulates a regional flavor profile: the Spanish take, for instance, mimics chorizo (smoked and sweet paprika with cayenne pepper) while the Italian version bursts with candied orange peel, grappa, and anise seed.
 And instead of dry-aged mold, the exterior gets the powdered-sugar treatment, while the interior becomes a sumptuous minefield of nuts, candied fruit, and dark chocolate.

-Olympic’s Francophilic salami impersonates saucisson d’Alsace.
+Olympia’s Francophilic salami impersonates saucisson d’Alsace.
 Inundated with winter spices, dark red wine, and salty, crunchy potato chip crumbs, it’s blessedly simple to make and dangerously easy to consume, especially with shortbread cookies (standing in for crackers) and a touch of marmalade.
 It also makes for a sweet holiday gift—a dessert in disguise.

 (Saucisson Au Chocolat)

 Makes six salamis